Discover

 Sraddha – Intense enthusiasm for seeking the Truth

-Sraddha - Intense enthusiasm, earnestness, deep interest (for the truth), not a blind belief.
+Sraddha – (Shrad-sat dha (conviction of knowing the Sat).
+Intense enthusiasm, conviction, earnestness, and deep interest (for the truth), not a blind belief.
 Investigate, and confirm your understanding as you go along.
 Test the vision of life, with patience (not psychological future time).
 With earnestness to seek the truth, contradictions in life are avoided, that is Sraddha.
-Seeking is natural and intense love for the Truth - Sraddha, means you have the truth.
-Avoid contradictions and make it life's pursuit.
+Seeking is natural and intense love for the Truth – Sraddha, means you have the truth.
+Avoid contradictions and make it life’s pursuit.
 Cessation of the attitude of doubting or looking down without investigating, or vacillating mind.
 Sraddha is the antidote.

-Samadhana - alertness (not samadhi or atma nishta).
-Observe the body and its weak and strong aspects, your understanding of the body improves and yet that you are not the body.
+Meditation is spontaneously emptying of the mind of all thoughts/feelings (because they drain energy) into its swarupa Atma.
+Observe the body and its weak and strong aspects, your understanding of the body improves, it becomes still (and yet that you are not the body).
+The mind also becomes more silent.
 Observe the movement of mind, its tricks and its moods as they come and go.
 Observing the mind becomes fun (and yet you are not the mind either).
-Samadhana is the awareness which is observation and living without denial, or condemnation or judgement (i.e. acceptance).
+Samadhana is the awareness, which is observation and living with acceptance (without denial, or condemnation or judgement).
 Any self judgement will bring up the Ego (forceful or victim).
 Any conceptual/memory-based association with the mind, means living in the past or future.
-Abhimana (Ego) cessation (me-mine syndrome).
+Abhimana (Ego) cessation (me-mine syndrome) is harder to quieten.

 Just be alert and observe, identification with the mind ceases.
 Establish yourself as the witnessing awareness.
 Then the mind becomes quieter and the Creative Intelligence dawns and understanding of the Truth happens (your true nature).
 This is the beginning of the end of bondage.
 Realize the emptiness and its full potential, and that you are “existence and awareness” (sat and chit).
 That is the Being and includes all, Sarvaatma bhava.
 Abide in this and return to the swarupa as you face challenges in the transactional world.